rails/importmap-rails/README.md

 While import maps are native in Chrome and Edge, they need a shim in other browsers that'll produce a JavaScript console error like `TypeError: Module specifier, 'application' does not start with "/", "./", or "../".`.
 This error is normal and does not have any user-facing consequences.

+In Firefox. when opening the browser console, the asm.js module lexer build will run in unoptimized mode due to the debugger attaching.
+This gives a warning message `"asm.js type error: Disabled because no suitable wasm compiler is available"` which is as expected.
+When the console is closed again, the asm.js optimizations are fully applied, and this can even be verified with the console open by disabling the debugger in `about:config` and reloading the page.

 ## Turning off the shim